krzysztofzuraw/blog/blog/2020-01-31-css-in-js-patterns/index.md

 # Conclusion

-## Summary and why

-You can check all those examples in more complicated scenarios and using [emotion]() here: https://codesandbox.io/s/css-in-js-patterns-zz7ns.
+You can check all those examples in more complicated scenarios and using emotion here: https://codesandbox.io/s/css-in-js-patterns-zz7ns.

 In this blog post I wanted to present 3 CSS-in-JS patterns: